takumaw/skype-log-converter-classic/README.md

 Restrictions
 ------------

-Skype Log Converter reads Skype main.db, which is actually a sqlite3 database file, and outputs each chatroom to emails.
+Skype Log Converter Classic reads Skype main.db, which is actually a sqlite3 database file, and outputs each chatroom to emails.

 Because Skype main.db specification is not opened, some types of unknown messages/actions cannot be converted.